 As one of the world’s largest current infrastructure projects valued at approximately £15 billion, Crossrail in London encompassed 25 design contracts, 30 main works contracts, 60 logistics main works contracts and the creation and management of over one million digital files (drawings and models).The sheer scale and complexity of this project has proved an ideal environment in which to maximise the benefits of implementing Building Information Modelling (BIM).
 It has led to a reduction in design and construction risks, errors and omissions, better safety outcomes, greater collaboration, reduced information loss and improved project delivery.

-While most projects cannot easily compare to Crossrail, the value of BIM is equally applicable to the construction sector in New Zealand.
+While most projects cannot easily compare to Crossrail, the value of BIM is equally applicable to the construction sector.

-As a member of the NZ BIM Acceleration Committee, Glenn Jowett, Technical Director for Digital Engineering Advisory, explores local and international case studies to share some insights into the value of BIM, a decade after the May 2011 UK Government Construction Strategy, which recommended an industry-wide BIM mandate, and approximately eight years since the NZ BIM Acceleration Committee was formed.
+As a member of the NZ BIM Acceleration Committee, Glenn Jowett, Technical Director for Digital Engineering Advisory, explores local and international case studies to share some insights into the value of BIM, a decade after the May 2011 UK Government Construction Strategy, which recommended an industry-wide BIM mandate.

 The use of BIM reduces design risk through several factors including visualisation, collaboration and communication.
 The capacity for visualisation using BIM can offer stakeholders a virtual view of a completed asset.
 This significantly improves stakeholder engagement, understanding and agreement on the proposed solution, and minimises the likelihood of design changes later in the process.